Rey Ordóñez

-Reynaldo Ordóñez Pereira (born January 11, 1971) is a former professional baseball shortstop.
+Reynaldo Ordóñez Pereira (born January 11, 1971) is a Cuban former professional baseball shortstop.
 He played nine seasons in Major League Baseball for the New York Mets, Tampa Bay Devil Rays, and Chicago Cubs.

 Early life

-Ordóñez defected from Cuba to the United States at the 1993 Summer Universiade in Buffalo, New York.
-Ordóñez was a promising young player for the Havana Industriales club in Cuba at the time.
-In March 2013, Ordóñez finally traveled back to Cuba 20 years after defecting, and was given a hero's welcome.
+Ordóñez was a promising young player for the Havana Industriales club in the Cuban National Series, and was named to the Cuban national team at the 1993 Summer Universiade in Buffalo, New York.
+He defected to the United States at the tournament, two days after teammate Eddie Oropesa; in doing so, he became only the third player since the Cuban Revolution to openly defect to the United States.
+In March 2013, Ordóñez finally traveled back to Cuba 20 years after defecting.

 Professional career

 St. Paul Saints

 Before signing with a major league team, Ordóñez played part of the 1993 season with the St. Paul Saints of the Northern League.
 In 15 games with the Saints, he batted .283.
 He signed with the Mets as a free agent after the season, on October 29, 1993, and retired from baseball in 2007 after several years of injury-related absence from the majors.